RULE NO. 13: Instant Replay

 - whether the shooter released the ball prior to the expiration of actual time if the foul occurred after the expiration of actual time.

-- If the shot was timely, whether the successful field goal was scored correctly as a 2-point or 3-point field goal or, in the case of a shooting foul, whether the shooter fouled was attempting a 2-point or 3-point field goal.
+- If the shot was timely, whether the successful field goal was scored correctly as a two-point or three-point field goal or, in the case of a shooting foul, whether the shooter fouled was attempting a two-point or three-point field goal.

 - Whether the shot clock expired before the ball left the shooter’s hand or the foul occurred.